-Components declared as constant shall have an associated declaration equation with a constant expression, if the constant is directly in the simulation model, or used in the simulation model the constant is used in the model.
-The value of a constant can be modified after it has been given a value, unless the constant is declared final or modified with a final modifier. -A constant without an associated declaration equation can be given one by using a modifier.
+Components declared as constant shall have an associated declaration equation with a constant expression, if the constant is directly in the simulation model, or used in the simulation model.
+The value of a constant can be modified after it has been given a value, unless the constant is declared final or modified with a final modifier.
+A constant without an associated declaration equation can be given one by using a modifier.